Poplar Forest: Site A

 This is the newest of the three sites; current scholarship indicates that it was built in the 1830s and was operational until emancipation.
 Scholars believe that the site was home to a slave cabin likely occupied between 1840 and 1860.
 Archaeologists have uncovered a 3 ft. pit that would have been located underneath the floor of the cabin, postholes, and remnants of a shone chimney.
 The excavation at Site A has yielded buttons, straight pins, needles, thimbles, and the bone cap of a needle case; this suggests that this site may have been the home of a seamstress.

+In addition, 191 beads have been recovered, with only one made of bone, and the rest from glass.
+159 were seed beads, most predominantly found in aqua, turquoise, red and white cased, and white.
+Though five single beads in dark blue, light blue, black, dark green, and purple were also uncovered, as well as two light green, and four colorless seed beads.
+The residual thirty one beads were crafted from different glass bead making methods, and were found in three colors.
+Twenty six were wound glass in black, three were faceted, two black and one purple, and two drawn glass in white.

+A Spanish half real had also been excavated, pierced at the top.
+Beginning in 1765, Spanish reales were standard currency in Virginia, and were considered legal tender from 1793 to 1857 in the United States as a whole.
+Though, considering the recovered half real was found altered, it suggests that the real was worn as an adornment object.
+Historically, both pierced and unpierced coins were worn for protection and security by enslaved African Americans.

 Present day

-The Corporation for Thomas Jefferson's Poplar Forest has been in charge of Poplar Forest since 1984, when the 501(c)(3) organization purchased 50 acres of land and the original buildings with the goal to preserve the estate for the educational benefit of the public.
-The corporation currently operates Poplar Forest as a historic house museum and cites their mission as seeking to both preserve Thomas Jefferson's personal retreat and inspire visitors to explore Jefferson's legacy.
+The Corporation for Thomas Jefferson's Poplar Forest has worked to restore Jefferson's plantation and retreat home since 1984, when the tax-exempt non-profit organization purchased 50 acres of land and the original buildings with the goal of preserving the estate for public educational benefit.
+The corporation operates Poplar Forest as a historic house museum with the mission to preserve, inspire, and tell the emerging story of Thomas Jefferson's Poplar Forest.

-Poplar Forest first welcomed visitors in 1986, and presently conducts guided tours thematically dedicated to the main retreat house and the enslaved community in addition to its ongoing restoration and archaeological work.
+Poplar Forest first welcomed visitors in 1986, and now conducts guided tours thematically dedicated to the main retreat house and the enslaved community in addition to its ongoing restoration and archaeological work.
 The property is a National Historic Landmark and designated a Virginia History Trails site as part of Virginia's 2019 Commemoration.